 Once you finish painting the branch and leaves, the piece is finished!

 I hope you enjoyed these mini-tutorials, and that you will use them for mail art inspiration!
 I do want to point out that for each of these envelopes, I wrote the return address on the back.
 This is not conventional practice in the US, but I have never encountered an issue because of it.
-All three of these pieces were safely delivered!
+Both of these pieces were safely delivered!
 However, if you are concerned about your decorated envelopes not being delivered, you can write your return address on the front — it shouldn’t take away from the beauty of the piece. 🙂

 Thanks so much for reading TPK; I really appreciate that you are here!
 Enjoy the rest of your day, and we’ll reconvene this weekend!